knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 ### Solution 1: Exposing a pod with service
 Frontend:
-- `kubectl expose deployment ez-frontend --target-port 8080 --type NodePort`
+- `kubectl expose deployment ez-frontend --port 8080 --type NodePort`
-- `kubectl get svc` # Note the first part of the Port `34567:8080`
+- `kubectl get svc` # Note the second part of the Port `8080:34567`
 - `kubectl get nodes -o wide`
-- Paste one of the node ips into a browser followed by the generated port number.
+- Paste one of the node ips into a browser followed by the generated port number. `http://1.2.3.4:34567`

 Backend:
-- `kubectl expose deployment ez-backend --target-port 8080`
+- `kubectl expose deployment ez-backend --port 8080`
  </div>
 </details>
 {% comment %}